newhuo-tech/hk-docs_rm/source/index.html.md

 This endpoint returns orders based on a specific searching criteria.
 The order created via API will no longer be queryable after being cancelled for more than 2 hours.

-- Upon user defined “start-time” AND/OR “end-time”, Huobi server will return historical orders whose order creation time falling into the period.
+- Upon user defined “start-time” AND/OR “end-time”, New Huo server will return historical orders whose order creation time falling into the period.
 The maximum query window between “start-time” and “end-time” is 48-hour.
 Oldest order searchable should be within recent 180 days.
-If either “start-time” or “end-time” is defined, Huobi server will ignore “start-date” and “end-date” regardless they were filled or not.
+If either “start-time” or “end-time” is defined, New Huo server will ignore “start-date” and “end-date” regardless they were filled or not.

 - If user does neither define “start-time” nor “end-time”, but “start-date”/”end-date”, the order searching will be based on defined “date range”, as usual.
 The maximum query window is 2 days, and oldest order searchable should be within recent 180 days.

-- If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then return historical orders within recent 48 hours.
+- If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default New Huo server will treat current time as “end-time”, and then return historical orders within recent 48 hours.

-Huobi Global suggests API users to search historical orders based on “time” filter instead of “date”.
-In the near future, Huobi Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.
+New Huo Global suggests API users to search historical orders based on “time” filter instead of “date”.
+In the near future, New Huo Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.

 ### HTTP Request